-When your business is offering a service, you have to determine how many clients you’ll need in order to reach your goals.
+When your business is offering a one-on-one or group service, you have to determine how many clients you’ll need in order to reach your goals.
 You don’t have to have a group of ready-made clients when you begin, but it helps if you have a good network of people who you can approach, asking them to become clients.

 Start by making a list of your current clients, including clients to whom you give free services.
 From this list, estimate how many would be willing to pay for your product or service (versus getting it for free).
 Consider how many of these people can afford to pay, if that is an issue among your client base.
 Also, ask yourself if any of your current clients are “repeat” clients, meaning they have hired you more than once in the past year or two.

 Next, think “networking.”
 How many people do you know who you can call, to tell them about your business, even if they have never bought your services or products before?
 Include in this list the following people: family, friends, business colleagues, members of your neighborhood or community, and people you purchase products and services from.
 Let’s say this list totals 40 people.
 Imagine if you tell 40 people about your services and products, and ask them to tell five others, you will have reached 200 people.